Faber_headshot_02

 A key component of my career is regular and intentional deviation away from lighting to solve problems with other techniques and mediums.

-• When Bruce Springsteen‘s production crew needed to track financials, deploy a wireless network, and manage logistics: I JOINED THE TOUR
+• When Bruce Springsteen‘s production team needed to track financials, deploy each city’s wireless network, and manage logistics: I JOINED THE TOUR

 • When The National needed a robotic camera operator for the projections in their live show: I DROVE THE ROBOTS